 Multiple Tooth Replacement Procedure Questions and Answers

 At Canatella Dental we offer a wide range of options for multiple tooth replacement.
 Visit Canatella Dental to find out which option is best for you.
 Call us for more information or schedule an appointment online!
-We serve patients from Metairie LA, New Orleans LA, Harahan LA, Jackson Square LA, Bella Chasse LA, St. Bernard LA, Meraux LA, Chalmette LA, Jefferson LA, River Ridge LA, and Kenner LA.
+We have 2 convenient locations to serve you in Metairie LA, and New Orleans LA!

 Tooth loss takes a toll on a smile — and, if a replacement is not made promptly, its effects can spread to your overall health as well.
 Fortunately, your restorative dentist at Canatella Dental offers a range of options for multiple tooth replacement.
 From fixed bridges to implant-retained dentures, you can find a wonderful solution to tooth loss right here.
 Keep reading to learn more about each, and which may be best for your smile.

 There are several ways to replace multiple teeth.
 These are listed in more detail below.

 A traditional fixed bridge, or crown and bridge, relies on using the teeth surrounding the gap in the smile as anchors.
 A crown will be placed on each anchor tooth, and these restorations provide a sturdy foundation for the prosthetics which fill in the gap between.

 A dental crown and bridge restores the function of the smile and prevents the surrounding teeth from drifting out of place.
 It is typically completed in a few weeks to a month.